panusemi/Final-Crime-Violence-Victimization-Toronto-During-Pandemic/README.md

 3. Scripts

 Contains the R-Script with code that was used to clean the raw data.
 To obtain data from Open Data Toronto Portal, visit https://open.toronto.ca/ , search for “Neighbourhood Crime Rates” and download data or download data from link https://open.toronto.ca/dataset/neighbourhood-crime-rates/.
+To obtain data "Major Crime Indicators", download data from link https://open.toronto.ca/dataset/major-crime-indicators/.
+To obtain data on Hate Crimes use datset "Police Annual Statistical Report - Miscellaneous Data", download data from link https://open.toronto.ca/dataset/police-annual-statistical-report-miscellaneous-data/.
 I obtained the 2014 General Social Survey - Canadians' Safety (Victimization) microdata on data portal odesi, which is not directly obtainable for public use but can visit https://www150.statcan.gc.ca/n1/en/catalogue/12M0026X for public use of microdata file (PUMF – provincial) for the 2014 General Social Survey (GSS) on Canadians’ Safety (Victimization).

 4. License for re usability.